-- 16.4 The Association will decide how much decoration allowance is to be awarded before any viewings take place.
-Prospective tenants will be told how much decoration allowance they would be entitled to at their viewing. - 16.3.2 Under no circumstance will an allowance be awarded where a tenant has caused damage or has neglected the interior decoration of the property
+- 16.7 The Association will decide how much decoration allowance is to be awarded before any viewings take place.
+Prospective tenants will be told how much decoration allowance they would be entitled to at their viewing. - 16.8 Under no circumstance will an allowance be awarded where a tenant has caused damage or has neglected the interior decoration of the property or where the decoration of a property is not the incoming tenant's personal taste.

-- 16.5 The decoration allowance will be paid as a decoration voucher or as a paint pack with no cash equivalent given.
+- 16.9 The decoration allowance will be paid as a decoration voucher or as a paint pack with no cash equivalent given.
 Decoration vouchers are used at the Dulux Decorator Centre in Maryhill.
 The tenants visit or order goods via a telephone hotline or website.
 Tenants can collect the goods from the Dulux Decorator Centre or have them delivered to their home at no extra charge.
 The voucher can only be redeemed on production of id confirming that the person using the voucher is the tenant.
-Delivery to the tenant's home is only completed on production of id. - 16.5 The Association receives a full monthly report on vouchers redeemed and expired.
-This allows the Association to monitor the use of the vouchers and take follow up action where required. - 16.6 The Housing Officer or Maintenance officer, at their discretion, may inspect the property to confirm that the decoration has been undertaken.
+Delivery to the tenant's home is only completed on production of id. - 16.10 The Association receives a full monthly report on vouchers redeemed and expired.
+This allows the Association to monitor the use of the vouchers and take follow up action where required. - 16.11 The Housing Officer or Maintenance officer, at their discretion, may inspect the property to confirm that the decoration has been undertaken.
 If at inspection the decoration of the property is unchanged or the tenant is unable to demonstrate through the presence of the materials that they have spent the voucher appropriately, the Housing Officer or the Maintenance officer with the authority of the Senior Maintenance Officer/Senior Housing Officer could recharge the tenants for the value of the decoration allowance.